adelphi-ed-tech/au-courses/courses/open-ed.md

 properly cite your sources, using APA styled references.
 You may include endnotes in your essay as well.

 Essays must be approximately 2,500 words long.
-They will be posted on the [Educational Technology Blog](http://www.auedtech.org).
 This is strictly an individual assignment (one essay per person).
-You should work with your study group to draft and improve your essay.
 I strongly suggest that everyone schedule an appointment with the [Writing Center](http://students.adelphi.edu/writingcenter/) before you turn in your draft, and then again before you turn in your final essay.

-_Your final essay is due on 5/14._ Late work will not be accepted for this assignment and **there will not be an opportunity to re-write your final essay.**
+Late work will not be accepted for this assignment and **there will not be an opportunity to re-write your final essay.**